huggingface/datasets/docs/source/about_map_batch.rst

 However, you need to remember that each field in the output dictionary must contain the **same number of elements** as the other fields in the output dictionary.
 Otherwise, it is not possible to define the number of examples in the output returned by the mapped function.
 The number can vary between successive batches processed by the mapped function.
 For a single batch though, all fields of the output dictionary should have the same number of elements.

 For example, from a dataset of 1 column and 3 rows, if you use ``map`` to return a new column with twice as many rows, then you will have an error.
-Indeed in this case you end up with one column with 3 rows and one column with 6 rows, so the table is not valid:
+In this case, you end up with one column with 3 rows, and one column with 6 rows.
+As you can see, the table will not be valid:

 .. code-block::